nabilatajrin/multivariate-linear-regression-without-library/README.md

 # linear-regression-without-library

-This is a project without scikit-learn
+This is a MULTIVARIATE LINEAR REGRESSION project without scikit-learn.

 -Regression is a method of modelling a target value based on independent predictors.